 Please note that each workspace and collaborative space will have a different level of resources and technology.

 AIMS – Updated

-If you are part of OAVC and have an assigned workspace or want to test a hoteling space with your equipment, please plan to visit 21 North Park this week (December 6-10).
+If you have an assigned workspace or want to test a hoteling space with your equipment, please plan to visit 21 North Park this week (December 6-10).